The AstroSat UV Deep Field South-V: Constraints on the average escape of ionizing photons in the cosmic dusk: Summary

 \item Motivated by empirical results at low redshift, we isolate galaxies in our sample that are compact, have high $\Sigma_{\text{SFR}}$ and a blue UV continuum slope.
 While only $\sim20\%$ (10 galaxies) satisfy these criteria, the stack of this subsample shows a detection, even when restricted to galaxies individually undetected in LyC.
 This suggests that these properties may provide a promising basis for identifying LyC leakers in future surveys. \end{enumerate}

 Some of the data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
-The specific observations analyzed can be accessed via the following \dataset[DOI]{ http://dx.doi.org/10.17909/tm5e-db10}.
+The specific observations analyzed can be accessed via the following \dataset[doi:10.17909/tm5e-db10]{https://doi.org/10.17909/tm5e-db10}.

 \textit{Acknowledgements:} We thank Pushpak Pandey for useful discussions.
 We gratefully acknowledge the MUSE HUDF, MUSE WIDE, HLF, JADES, CLEAR, and 3D-HST teams for their efforts in obtaining, processing, and publicly releasing the datasets used in this study, without which this work would not have been possible.
+We thank the anonymous referee for their useful comments that have improved this manuscript.

 \facilities{AstroSat (UVIT), HST (WFC3, ACS-WFC, WFC3-UVIS), JWST (NIRCam), VLT (MUSE)}

 \software{astropy \citep{2013A&A...558A..33A,2018AJ....156..123A}, photutils \citep{Bradley23} }